Why buy from Life Under Canvas?

 We know what we’re talking about

 We’re keen campers and glampers and we’ve done the research.
 We know what works and what doesn’t so you can be confident in the advice you receive.

 Our tents pass through rigorous quality control procedures during manufacture to ensure that every tent is exceptional quality so you can shop with confidence.

 2 year warranty

-We are confident that the quality of our products is second to none so we offer a 2 year warranty as standard.
+We are confident that the quality of our products is second to none so we offer a 2 year warranty on our regular (not trade) products.

 Friendly efficient service

 Questions are answered swiftly and efficiently by phone or email.
 There’s always a friendly voice at Life Under Canvas.

 All orders placed before 12 noon will be despatched the same day on a next day service where possible.
 Our courier interactive text and email service means you wont miss your delivery.
 Just let them know a safe place or if you want to re-arrange delivery.

 What makes Life Under Canvas Bell Tents unique?